-On paper, Alex Halbardier, Princeton alum and chief customer officer and founding member of Alto, a newly launched on-demand ride-sharing company in Dallas, appears pretty intimidating.
+On paper, Alex Halbardier, a Princeton alum and the chief customer officer and founding member of Alto, an on-demand ride-sharing company in Dallas, appears pretty intimidating.
 But when asked about her impressive educational background and résumé, she quickly laughs it away and calls herself a “major imposter.”

 “I typically feel that when I get to the next ‘impressive’ step, that it was somehow a fluke,” she explains.
 “And for probably a year into that next step, I definitely have a major confidence gap.
 I would be lying if I said I wasn’t going through that right now with my newfound career … wondering why I am suddenly so incompetent again.”

 Hardly, but her humbleness is one of the things that makes her so likeable.
 She’s intelligent yet modest, down-to-earth but known to come up with crazy ideas.
 Example?
 Taking her 1-year-old son to Kenya last summer to visit her younger sister.
 A self-described “type A space cadet,” she adds, “I’m a worrier but then I’m not always type A enough to follow through on my worries.”

 While that may be true, her accomplishments tell another story.
 Until recently, Halbardier had a career in what she calls the “corporate cushy life” as a consultant for Boston Consulting Group (BCG).
 Last spring, a personal loss caused her to question everything in her life, including her career.
 As she took time to reflect, she was serendipitously presented with an opportunity to join Alto as one of its founding members.
 On the company’s official launch day in January 2019, she made time to sit down and talk.

 Facts Facts about Alex

 Lives in The Park Cities, after a detour in the Northeast

 Alma maters The Hockaday School in Dallas, Princeton University (bachelor’s degree) and New York University (MBA)